-“I think you secretly want a nose job,” Daniel finally spoke, and it took a quiet moment before Laura laughed, like she had been holding her breath.
+“I think you secretly want a nose job,” Daniel finally spoke, and it took quiet a moment before Laura laughed, like she had been holding her breath.

-“You're a bullshitter, you know that?”
+“You're a bullshitter, you know that?” she asked humorously.

 Daniel shrugged.
-Of course, he didn't tell her what he really thought, because then she wouldn't talk to him again; and he thought he could use her.
+Of course he didn't tell her what he really thought, because then she wouldn't talk to him again; and he thought he could use her.

 Now, in the lunchroom, Daniel sat at a table with her, who had a plate of the school's lunch.

 “Who's this, huh?
-New kid?” the voice spoke.
+New kid?” the sudden voice asked.

-It was: a PB&J sandwich, an apple, a banana, a bottle of water, some pretzels, a thermos of tea, and some butter crackers.
+A peanut butter and jelly sandwich, an apple, a banana, a bottle of water, some pretzels, a thermos of tea, and some butter crackers.

-“It'shis, leave him alone!”
+“It's his, leave him alone!”

 Morrison grinned in excitement.
 “Say that again?”